 Firstly, this article is not going to be all about wedding photography.
 Nope.
 There's plenty of those around the Internet already.
 I've already written about my wedding photography tips for couples on how to help your photographer get the best pictures possible.
 Instead this is going to be some of my top tips for when you are planning the wedding itself.

-As a busy Nottingham & Derby wedding photographer, I’ve been to a lot more weddings than your average person.
-I’ve seen what works and what does not.
-I’ve spoken to many brides (and groom’s!) and heard first hand what was easy and what was hard to plan.
+As an experienced Nottingham wedding photographer, I've been to a lot more weddings than your average person.
+I've seen what works and what does not.
+I've spoken to many brides (and groom's!) and heard first hand what was easy and what was hard to plan.
 So it gives me a unique position I believe to pass on some pearls of wisdom which I hope you may find useful.

 CHOOSING A WEDDING SUPPLIER